 Ingredients in Chocolate: Craft Chocolate vs. Mass-Produced Chocolate

 The first bean-to-bar chocolate makers started in the US and UK as ‘home-brew’ operations in the early 2000s.
-Their emergence was partly in response to the diminishing ingredients in chocolate, and quality of commercially-sold chocolate.
-Increasingly since the 1980s, chocolate manufacturers have substituted natural ingredients in chocolate with cheaper, unnatural, unhealthy ones.
+Their emergence was partly in response to the diminishing quality of ingredients in chocolate.
+Increasingly since the 1980s, chocolate manufacturers had been substituting natural ingredients in chocolate with cheaper, unnatural, unhealthy ones.
+So the quality of commercially-sold chocolate was reducing.

 The bean-to-bar movement was, and remains, a strong stand against this trend.
-Last month, for example, I visited the craft chocolate making company Mayhawk, in Lydney, Gloucestershire, UK.
+And I saw this in action last month, when I visited the craft chocolate making company Mayhawk, in Lydney, Gloucestershire, UK.

 All this is in stark contrast to the ingredients lists on many mass-produced chocolate bars.
 That even includes some high-end, premium priced, chocolate.